 Overview

-And, avoiding a trick some import slides attempt, these slides include all of the hardware and screws you’ll need.
+And, avoiding a trick some import slides attempt, these slides include all the hardware and screws you’ll need.

 Pros